Michigan Equine Law

 Services

-• Equine litigation covers a wide range of matters, including breach of contract claims, fraud and misrepresentation claims, veterinary malpractice claims, violations of the Michigan Consumer Protection Act, ownership disputes, conversion (civil theft) claims, and more.
+Equine litigation encompasses a wide range of legal matters, including breach of contract disputes, fraud and misrepresentation claims, veterinary malpractice actions, violations of the Michigan Consumer Protection Act, ownership and possession disputes, conversion and civil theft claims, boarding and training disputes, equine injury and liability claims, and other horse-related business and transactional conflicts.

 Lisa Pinkos Howle, Attorney

-Lisa Pinkos Howle founded and manages Michigan Equine Law and has been litigating equine-related claims representing plaintiffs and defendants throughout Michigan for over 20 years, with a focus on efficiency and successful outcomes.
+Michigan Equine Law was founded and is managed by Lisa Pinkos Howle, who has litigated equine-related claims on behalf of plaintiffs and defendants throughout Michigan and nationally for more than 25 years, with a focus on cost-effective representation and successful outcomes.

 • E.D.
 Michigan